StPetar/Game-Development-Java-Swing/README.md

 ## The Model-View-Controller approach was used to create our game.
 ### Models
-This is where we handle the behaviour of our game objects/models3.
+This is where we handle the behaviour of our game objects/models

-### View
+### Views
 This is where we handle level generation.

-### Controller
+### Controllers
-this is where we handled, spawn points for enemies, collision detections, user controls, etc
+This is where we handled, spawn points for enemies, collision detections, user controls, etc

 ## The final game consists of 3 Levels
-The difficulty and complexity of the levels increases as they do
+The difficulty and complexity of the levels increases as you go up

 <img src="https://imgur.com/KAWUO5C.png">
 <br>

 * **Level 1**
   * Has the basic enemies - Turtules and Mushrooms
-  * Obstacles - Pipes and Bricks, Flooded area
+  * Obstacles - Pipes and Bricks, a Flooded area
   * Enemy behaviour is simple - they move in a given direction until they collide with other object at which point their direction is reversed
   * Collectables - Coins of three different values [yellow, green and purple coin]
   * Shooting requires 0 points